 - Case management, variable

-Students completing an EdS Clinical Mental Health Counseling externship at the CSDC will acquire the following knowledge, skills and experiences.
-Interns will:
+Students completing an Ed.
+S. Clinical Mental Health Counseling externship at the Counseling Center will acquire the following knowledge, skills and experiences.
+Externs will:

 - develop skill in operational/agency factors related to work in a university counseling center

 - gain knowledge and skill in crisis intervention

 - develop skill in engaging in the supervision process